The science behind our model of teaching kids how to learn is based on natural human development and how the brain learns best.

 Meeting the basic human, growth and development needs of each child will increase achievement and prepare the child for adult life.
 Thus, delivering instruction by developmental level, as opposed to chronological age, encourages continuity of relationships.

-We use three primary underpinnings:
+We use two primary underpinnings:

 - Choice Theory: The school culture is defined by positive relationships and placing the needs of the children before the school curriculum.
 In other words, we teach children, not a subject matter.

 - Character Education: It does us no good to produce highly educated, gifted learners if they have no moral compass.
 We teach our students to "do the right thing, because it is the right thing to do."